celebrity

 ADVERTISEMENT

-He also claims he saw Diddy kicking a guest at a Miami party, and that Diddy threw his 51st birthday party while infected with COVID, leading to other guests falling ill.
+He also claims he saw Combs kicking a guest at a Miami party, and that Combs threw his 51st birthday party while infected with COVID, leading to other guests falling ill.

-In a statement to People Magazine, Diddy's lawyers denied the allegations.
+In a statement to People, Combs' lawyers denied the allegations.
 They say "truth" will prevail in court.

-The many civil lawsuits are separate to the criminal charges laid against him.
-He'll face court on May 5, 2025, for his criminal trial.
+The many civil lawsuits are separate from the criminal charges laid against him.

 Sean 'Diddy' Combs attends an awards show wearing a black tuxedo.Sean 'Diddy' Combs is facing a spate of civil lawsuits, along with his criminal charges.
 Image: Getty.